-Possible advantages of this option Possible disadvantages of this option Meets Objectively Assessed Needs Seeks to accommodates housing development to 2031 within the Borough boundary ing
+Possible advantages of this option Possible disadvantages of this option Meets Objectively Assessed Needs Seeks to accommodates housing development to 2031 within the Borough boundary Requires the release of Green Belt and greenfield sites outside of the urban area.
+Would not leave much land for other uses, including employment; Would need the number of homes being built in Stevenage to rise significantly, especially in and around the town centre.

-- 2.52 This option would broadly meet identified housing requirements.
-It is a reasonable estimate of the number of homes that could now be accommodated within our boundary based upon: - Sites that have been promoted for development; - The need to ensure an appropriate balance of uses within the Borough; and - Our ability to deliver.
-This is in terms of both the overall number of homes and specific projects and programmes such as town centre regeneration. - 2.53 Option b would still use sites within the urban area and the undeveloped land to the west of Stevenage (as option a).
+2.52 This option would broadly meet identified housing requirements.
+It is a reasonable estimate of the number of homes that could now be accommodated within our boundary based upon:

+Sites that have been promoted for development;

+The need to ensure an appropriate balance of uses within the Borough; and Our ability to deliver.
+This is in terms of both the overall number of homes and specific projects and programmes such as town centre regeneration.

+- 2.53 Option b would still use sites within the urban area and the undeveloped land to the west of Stevenage (as option a).
 However, option b would also roll-back the Green Belt to the north and south-east of the town(18). - 2.54 This is our preferred approach.